2023 Best Legal Research Schools in the New England Region

 Request Information

-The excellent programs at Northeastern University helped the school earn the #5 place on this year’s ranking of the best legal research schools in the New England Region .
-Located in the city of Boston, Northeastern is a private not-for-profit college with a fairly large student population.
+You’ll be in good company if you decide to attend Northeastern University.
+It ranked #5 on our 2023 Best Legal Research Schools in the New England Region list.
+Located in the large city of Boston, Northeastern is a private not-for-profit college with a fairly large student population.

 Request Information

-University of Connecticut landed the #6 spot in the 2023 rankings for the best legal research programs.
-UCONN is a fairly large public school located in the large suburb of Storrs.
+University of Connecticut did quite well in this year’s ranking of the best schools for legal research students.
+It came in at #6 on the list.
+UCONN is a very large public school located in the suburb of Storrs.

 Read full report on Legal Research at University of Connecticut